 The freelancer collects VAT on behalf of the tax office and must, therefore, pay it to the tax office on a regular basis.
 This is done via the advance return for value-added tax (Umsatzsteuervoranmeldung).

-Here, the freelancer reports the turnover they have made and the collected VAT.
+Here, the freelancer reports the turnover and the collected VAT.

 At the same time, the freelancer must also report the VAT they have paid to other companies for services, etc. in order to be able to deduct input tax.
 If more VAT was paid than input tax, the difference must be paid to the tax office.